SumiSastri/dev-blogs/docs/fullstack-JavaScript/part3-server-side-JavaScript.md

 To do this, Dahl took the JavaScript code on the browser (Chrome's V8 engine) and repackaged it to make it work server-side with Libuv, which is a mutli-platform support library primarily built for Node focusing on asynchronous input/output (I/O).

+Ryan Dahl, added APIs (Application Protocol Interfaces) for things JavaScript couldn't do in the browser.

+This includes reading and writing files, making and receiving network requests, as well as encrypting and decrypting data.
+Node executes JavaScript code inside of the V8 JavaScript engine so it still is a script and interpreted languages even if the behaviour has changed to include server-side network jobs and processes.

-As a result, Node is not a great solution where CPU (central processor unit) tasks are required.
-CPUs require the standard-input to standard-outpul flow where jobs are processed.
+As a result, Node is not a great solution where CPU (central processor unit) tasks are required as it still works on an event-driven design pattern that relies on running callback functions to handle events.
+CPUs require the standard-input to return standard-outputs when jobs are processed.

 Node on the other hand quickly "handles" an event with a callback function.
 Node, requires JavaScript as a programming language to function.
 As JavaScript is loosely typed, you may need [TypeScript to transform JavaScript in the Node environment](https://nodejs.org/en/learn/getting-started/nodejs-with-typescript) to a more strictly typed language.